yianni-ververis/qlik-sense-wordpress-plugin/README.md

 #### Changelog

+##### 1.1.2
+* Changed the order of the loading for css and js.
+Put them to load first so they do not break any theme

 ##### 1.1.1
 * Added unique id instead of using the qvid so we can display multiple instances of the same object